Nxmee/MonsterKiller/README.md

 - Implements assets of the game
   - Music by luckystar
   - Graphics by Cheese and luckystar
-- Often poor spelling and grammer.
+- Often poor spelling and grammar.

 **How to play**
 - This is a point and click game where we fight monsters.